teoljungberg/gitsh/lib/gitsh/tab_completion/README.md

 The basis of gitsh's tab completion system is a slightly extended Non-deterministic Finite Automaton (NFA).

+The NFA's state graph is loaded from configuration files that use a Domain-Specific Language (DSL) similar to regular expressions.

 ### Finite Automata

 In a typical NFA, the automaton consists of a set of states joined by